What Happens to Us When We Die?

 What happens to your thoughts when you die?

 What happens to your thoughts when you die, dear friends?
-These are the kind of questions that many are asking relative to the question that Tom asked.
+These are the kind of questions that many are asking relative and connected to the question that Tom posed.
 So let’s continue here in Ecclesiastes, we turn to chapter 9, and let’s read verse 5 and verse 6, where the Bible gives the clear answer:

 For the living know that they will die; But the dead know nothing, And they have no more reward, For the memory of them is forgotten.
 Also their love, their hatred, and their envy have now perished; Nevermore will they have a share In anything done under the sun.